mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_good.md

 ---
-title: Good MulleObjC Code
+title: Good mulle-objc Code
 keywords: class
 last_updated: March 26, 2019
 tags: [language]
-summary: "A functional `.m` file that contains all the features that are available in MulleObjC."
+summary: "A functional `.m` file that contains all the features that are available in mulle-objc."
 permalink: mydoc_good.html
 folder: mydoc
 ---